x2w-soda/Ludens/README.md

 Console Logger.

+- Application

+The backbone of a windowed application.
+Handles user input and window events in an event-polling fasion.

 - Lua

 Lua state using LuaJIT.
 Note that this is a low-level module not concerned with scripting.
 This module mainly wraps the Lua state for a object-oriented API.